EDWARDS CREEK VALLEY, NEVADA

 Edwards Creek Valley (ECV) is a playa in a hydrologically closed basin in north central Nevada containing 1,243 contiguous claims totalling 22,200 acres.

 The Company believes ECV, located about 120 miles east of Reno, Nevada, has the potential to host a large lithium brine deposit based on geophysical studies done on the Property to date.
-A large gravity low was discovered during a recent gravity geophysical program at the ECV and it is believed this low may have potential to host brine deposits similar in characteristics to those located in Clayton Valley, Nevada, subject to exploration success.
+A large gravity low was discovered during a recent gravity geophysical program at the ECV and it is believed this low may delineate a basin that has have potential to host brine deposits similar in characteristics to those located in Clayton Valley, Nevada, subject to exploration success.

 There is direct highway access, power, and the property is located near the towns of Fallon and Austin.